Nonye2K3/chia/Windows-Tips.md

 2. Windows and Python do not get along regarding reporting CPU % so you have to ignore it on Windows.

 3. You configuration and logs are found in `~\.chia\VERSION\`.
 You can tail your logs with `Get-Content ~\.chia\VERSION\log\debug.log -wait`.
 To see more of what is going on, set your log level in `conf\config.yaml` to INFO from WARNING and restart.

+4. Consider going through a Windows Update check and install updates prior to starting a plot process.
+It can take a while, and updates might initiate a reboot.